tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 When I joined the [School of Computing](https://www.cs.kent.ac.uk/) at the [University of Kent](https://www.kent.ac.uk/), I was asked what subjects I wanted to teach.
-One of the topics I choose was _Software Engineering_.
-I spent quite a lot of time reading about history of software engineering when working on my paper [on programming errors](/academic/papers/failures/index.html) and I go to a fair number of [professional programming conferences](http://github.com/tpetricek/Talks), so I thought I can come up
+One of the topics I chose was _Software Engineering_.
+I spent quite a lot of time reading about the history of software engineering when working on my paper [on programming errors](/academic/papers/failures/index.html) and I go to a fair number of [professional programming conferences](http://github.com/tpetricek/Talks), so I thought I can come up